 Photo report of: Alex Badía

 Every year, in the spring, the Vaqueira family leaves their winter homes and, together with their animals and belongings, moves to the summer villages located in the mountain areas.
-Sometimes, these displacements exceeded one hundred kilometers, as some families "rose" from the coastal area to the southern slope of the Cordillera, already in Leon.
+Sometimes, these displacements exceeded one hundred kilometers, since some families were "rising" from the coastal area to the southern slope of the Cordillera, already in Leonese lands.
 Currently they persist about fifty families They move from the councils of Tineo, Salas and Belmonte de Miranda to the Somiedo summer towns (El Puerto, La Peral, La Falguera and Llamardal).
 The vaqueira population has contributed and contributes many contents to the ethnography of the municipality, and it is in its musical folklore where its ancestral character manifests itself most strongly.

 Somiedo: Biosphere Reserve